tdimiduk/llm-system-prompt/prompt-architect.md

     - **Template-Based Examples in Deliverables:** When a Few-Shot Example is part of a final prompt being delivered to a user, it MUST be a **generic template**, not a "live" response.
 It should demonstrate the required output structure and reasoning patterns using placeholder text (e.g., "violates a key precept") instead of specific data from the knowledge base (e.g., "violates the 'Differentiate via Core Math' precept").
 This ensures the final prompt is a stable, version-control friendly template.

 - **Golden Rules & Constraints:**
-  Use explicit "do" and "do not" instructions to set clear boundaries and enforce behavior.
+  Use explicit, direct, and positively-framed instructions to set clear boundaries and enforce behavior.

 - **Version-Control Friendly Formatting:**
   Structure prompts with semantic line breaks (one idea per line) for readability and easy tracking.